Fedrix42/onaccessvt/README.md

 # OnAccess VirusTotal Scanner
-OnAccess VirusTotal Scanner (OnAccessVT shortened) is a software, designed for linux, that scans files created in specified directories using VirusTotal engine.\
+OnAccess VirusTotal Scanner (OnAccessVT shortened) is a software, designed for linux, which scans files created in specified directories using VirusTotal engine.\
 The tool does not yet supports file uploading so it makes a requests to VirusTotal API with the file HASH, retrieve the answer and display the result to the user.\
 ![Screenshot from 2023-09-14 18-09-11](https://github.com/Fedrix42/onaccessvt/assets/144663254/f668a7f8-8e0b-4b65-99b5-551cff1519b8)

+Features:
+* Automatic detection of browser downloads
+* Recursive mode
+* Multiple folders monitoring
+* Notifications and event logging

 **Software is currently tested and working on Ubuntu 22.04 and 23.04, not guaranteed it works on other environments**
 ## Check other solutions
 This project is ispired by [ClamAV](https://www.clamav.net/) OnAccess scanning feature.\
 I was searching for a security solution for my linux distro but I found ClamAV really slow when doing scanning(I mean, that's a real malware scan while here we are doing just a request to third-party service).\